robbie-webbe/stonks_alerts/README.md

 No. true detection alerts (total alerts):   24  (56)

-No. true detections of further interest (total true detection alerts):   15   (24)
+No. true detections of further interest (total true detection alerts):   16   (24)

+No. true detections of interest which could benefit from future monitoring:    10      (16)

 ### Individual Observation Analysis